 Fig.6(a) shows the average number of trials for each optimization method.
-Less trials mean faster exploration, which relieves the robot of load.
-The blue bars at the left side and red bars at the right side denote the re-
+Less trials mean faster exploration, which relieves robot of load.
+The blue bars at the left side and red bars at the right side denote the results of the